Quick answer

 - Best for

-- Ayutthaya's signature dessert experience
+- Ayutthaya's signature dessert — cotton candy wrapped in thin roti

 - Strengths